Connect with others who understand.

 Managing the Effects of Caffeine With Migraine

-As mentioned in this article, caffeine may help some people with migraines, and it may induce worse or more frequent headaches in others.
+Caffeine may help some people with migraine, and it may induce worse or more frequent headaches in others.
 Here are some tips regarding caffeine if you live with migraine:

-• If you don’t know how caffeine affects you, keep a food journal to record everything you eat and drink, in addition to the details of your head pain and migraine attacks so that you can track any correlations between what you eat and the frequency and duration of migraine attacks.
+• If you don’t know how caffeine affects you, keep a food journal to record everything you eat and drink, in addition to the details of your head pain and migraine attacks.
+You can track any correlations between what you eat and the frequency and duration of migraine attacks.

-• If you know that caffeine does not affect your migraines, try to consume less than 200 milligrams of caffeine each day.
+• If you know caffeine does not affect your migraine, try to consume less than 200 milligrams of caffeine each day.
 Note that if your caffeine intake is not consistent and you drink less one day, you may experience withdrawal headaches.

-• Avoid caffeine later in the day, as this may affect your quality of sleep, which may affect migraines and headaches.
+• Avoid caffeine later in the day, as this may affect your quality of sleep, which may affect migraine headaches.

-• Talk to your doctor or neurologist about any questions or concerns you have about caffeine and migraines.
+• Talk to your doctor or neurologist about any questions or concerns you have about caffeine and migraine.

 • Caffeine may be present in many different foods and beverages aside from coffee.
 Read nutritional labels to check for the amount of caffeine in a food or beverage.
 Some of these include chocolate, green or black tea, energy drinks, and soft drinks.